-To date, there has been little empirical research conducted on the attitudes and beliefs of taxpayers actually known to be engaged in aggressive tax planning25.
+To date, there has been little empirical research conducted on the attitudes and beliefs of taxpayers actually known to be engaged in aggressive tax planning (for the exceptions see Murphy, 2002a; 2002b; in press; Murphy & Byng, 2002a; 2002b; Hobson, 2002; Williams, 2004).
 Most of the attitudinal studies in the tax arena have been limited to examining the attitudes and beliefs of taxpayers sampled from the general population.
 The reasons for this are twofold.
 First, there are difficulties associated with using self-reports of deviant behaviour.
 Due to fear of future retribution against them, few taxpayers engaged in illegal forms of tax avoidance are likely to fully admit to their non-compliant behaviour.
-In order to deal with this problem, many of the survey studies conducted have instead attempted to measure taxpayers' propensity to evade or avoid tax26.
+In order to deal with this problem, many of the survey studies conducted have instead attempted to measure taxpayers' propensity to evade or avoid tax (Wallschutzky, 1984; Wearing & Headey, 1997).

 Second, obtaining records of those taxpayers who have knowingly been involved in tax avoidance, either through aggressive or non-aggressive tax planning techniques is extremely difficult.
-Like all regulatory authorities in Australia, the ATO is bound by its obligations under the Australian Privacy Act 1988 and the Australian Income Tax Assessment Act 1936.
-The secrecy provisions set forth in the Acts prevent the ATO from disclosing the details of a taxpayers' compliance record in all but the most general of
+Like all regulatory authorities in Australia, the Tax Office is bound by its obligations under the Australian Privacy Act 1988 and the Australian Income Tax Assessment Act 1936.
+The secrecy provisions set forth in the Acts prevent the Tax Office from disclosing the details of a taxpayers' compliance record in all but the most general of circumstances.
+It is for this reason that studies using Tax Office data are not very common in the Australian tax compliance literature.